Back to Blog

 When K-1s Must Be Issued

-K-1s must be sent to members by the Form 1065 filing deadline — March 15 for calendar-year partnerships.
+K-1s must be sent to members by the Form 1065 filing deadline — March 15 (March 16 in 2026) for calendar-year partnerships.
 If the partnership files an extension, K-1s are typically issued when the return is completed (but should be available by September 15).

 Late K-1s create a chain reaction: If the LLC doesn't issue K-1s by March 15, every member either files an extension on their personal return or estimates their K-1 amounts and potentially amends later.